What is Patriarchy?

 Even as women get a more central role in society, their uprising should not be marred with the denial of men or the male gender of their rights.
 It is not proper to overcompensate for patriarchy and hurt the advancement of the male gender.
 The boy-child, for instance, should not be left behind or ignored as the world rushes to adequately cater to the needs and aspirations of the girl-child.

 The male gender also suffers ills similar to those women have suffered traditionally and true gender equality necessitates that both genders are afforded the same opportunities, resources, and facilitation to pursue their dreams, goals, and aspirations.
 Traditionally, the idea of patriarchy has led to abuse against both genders including mental, physical, and sexual abuse, trauma, and even extreme forms of abuse such as slavery.

 Dealing with Sexual Abuse for Both Genders

 One of the most conspicuous forms of abuse has traditionally been sexual abuse that both genders have suffered over the last few decades.
 For instance, both boys and girls have traditionally suffered sexual abuse even in religious institutions such as the church.
 Boys have, for instance, been discovered to have suffered sexual abuse in the thousands in the Catholic Church.
-On the other hand, girls have traditionally been excluded from religious power and have suffered numerous abuses including rape, and other forms of sexual abuse.
+On the other hand, girls have traditionally been excluded from religious power and have suffered numerous fits of abuse including rape and other forms of sexual abuse.